 Our work on resilience has reached millions of people around the world.

-In Malawi, our Enhancing Climate Resilience Programme (ECRP) has strengthened the resilience and reduced the vulnerability of around 77,000 households.
-In total, it has reached 423,000 people making them better prepared for potentially devastating effects of climate change.
+In Malawi, our Enhancing Climate Resilience Programme (ECRP) strengthened the resilience and reduced the vulnerability of around 77,000 households.
+In total, it reached 423,000 people making them better prepared for potentially devastating effects of climate change.